Hours: Mon-Fri 8AM to 5PM MT

-Maybe you notice your kids acting out after coming home from daycare.
-Or maybe the daycare teacher has sent home more than one report of problems during daycare hours.
-If so, you may worry that your child isn’t getting enough attention at daycare.
+Maybe you notice your kid acting out after coming home from daycare.
+Or maybe the daycare teacher has sent home more than one report of problems.
+While this isn’t always a red flag, it should give you pause.
+There are many signs that could indicate your child’s emotional needs aren’t being met at daycare.
+Below are five we consider to be daycare red flags that might warrant reevaluating your childcare options.

 1. Sudden Change in Behavior

-A sudden change in your child’s behavior could indicate stress in their daycare situation.
+Seeing your toddler’s behavior change after daycare?
+If you notice your toddler suddenly doesn’t want to go to daycare or significant changes in their actions at home, it can indicate something is upsetting them at daycare.
 If your child starts exhibiting new, unhealthy behaviors after enrolling in a new daycare center, you might want to look into why.

 2. Regression in Behavior

-Even more troubling than new behaviors is a regression in behavior.
-A previously potty-trained child might suddenly start having accidents.
-Or, a child who has learned good sharing behaviors might suddenly backtrack and struggle with sharing.
-This doesn’t necessarily mean you have a “bad” daycare, but at the very least, the teachers need to get on board with your child’s needs.
+Even more troubling than new behaviors is a behavior regression.
+What might this look like?
+A previously potty-trained child might suddenly having accidents or a toddler acting out at daycare in ways they had matured out of.
+These could be signs daycare is not a good fit for your child.
+Seeing different regressions in a child’s development aren’t necessarily signs of a “bad” daycare, but at the very least, the teachers need to get on board with your child’s needs.

 3. Increase in Evening Tantrums

 It’s normal for young kids to have tantrums, particularly in the evening after a long, tiring day.
-But when kids start having more tantrums than usual, it can be a sign that their emotional needs aren’t being met during the day.
+But if you’re frequently dealing with toddler tantrums after daycare, it can be a sign that their emotional needs aren’t being met during the day.

-If your child comes home and “dumps it all out” only moments of entering the safe space of their home, there’s a reason for it.
-The reason could be that the daycare imposes unreasonable expectations on the kids.
+If your child comes home and “dumps it all out” only moments after entering the safe space of their home, there’s a reason for it.
+The reason could be that the daycare imposes unreasonable expectations or has too many kids to give proper attention.
 Or, it could just be that your child is experiencing more frustrations at daycare than they’re used to experiencing at home.
 Either way, it’s important to find out the cause.

 4. Lack of Open Communication

 Most daycare providers are eager to be on the same page as the parents.
-If the daycare teachers or director aren’t open to hearing your concerns, that’s a huge red flag.
+If the daycare teachers or director aren’t open to hearing your concerns, that’s the largest of the various daycare red flags.

-Especially when your child has specific needs that aren’t being met, if the teachers are inflexible to discussing potential adjustments, it may be wise to change childcare providers.
+There are many daycare problems that can be remedied with a little dialogue.
+However, poor communication between you and the staff is a huge red flag, especially when your child has specific needs that aren’t being met.
+If the teachers are inflexible to discussing potential adjustments, it may be wise to change childcare providers.

 5. Care Providers Seem Disengaged

 If the daycare teachers seem emotionally unengaged with the kids, this can be a sign that their hearts aren’t in it.
-This doesn’t always mean they aren’t meeting your child’s needs.
-However, it could be an indicator that they aren’t rising to the job the same way a more invested childcare provider would.
+While this doesn’t always mean they’re failing in their duties, a child’s safety, both physical and emotional, can be compromised when teachers are disengaged.
+If you see that the daycare center’s on-duty staff member isn’t rising to the job, you might want to look into transferring to a different facility.

-Seeing these signs in your daycare provider can be unnerving, but it doesn’t necessarily mean the worst.
+Seeing these daycare red flags can be unnerving, but it doesn’t necessarily mean the worst.
 If you notice any of the above signs, it’s important to investigate before jumping to conclusions.
+We suggest you consider the following.

-By stopping by unannounced, parents can get a good feel for how the teachers are interacting with the kids, even when they don’t expect anyone to see them.
-Keep an eye out for how the teachers respond to the children’s emotional needs, and whether there’s a focus on educational activities.
+By stopping by unannounced, parents can get a good feel for how the teachers are interacting with the kids and assess how they manage a child’s day, even when they don’t expect anyone to see them.
+Keep an eye out for how the teachers respond to the children’s emotional needs, and whether there’s a focus on educational and age-appropriate activities.

 • Sudden, persistent diaper rash